Cherry Gully, Queensland: History

 The locality takes its name from a local gully name.
 There are a number of stories about the name of the gully.
 One story is that in mid-nineteenth century a cask of sherry fell from a wagon into the gully, with the word sherry being corrupted later to cherry.
 In another story, carriers stopped at the gully and drank sherry from the cargo to excess and again the word sherry was corrupted to cherry.
 The other story is that the gully has many wild cherry trees.

+Cherry Gully Provisional School opened in 1900.
+On 1 January 1909, it became Cherry Gully State School.
+It closed circa 1916.
+It was on Old Stanthorpe Road (28.43417°S 152.03293°E), now within the neighbouring locality of Dalveen to the south-west.